Free vs. Paid Travel Insurance: Should You Be Paying for More?

 Note that with standalone policies, you do have the option to buy annual and worldwide travel insurance plans to keep you covered all year round, across destinations.

-Your credit card travel insurance often keeps you covered for travel around the world, except to high-risk territories e.g. Syria and South Sudan, which is typical even for standalones.
+Your credit card travel insurance often keeps you covered for travel around the world, except to high-risk territories such as Syria and South Sudan, which is typical even for standalones.

 With credit card travel insurance, you won’t have to purchase multiple policies if traveling across continents or pay more for standalone policies that provide coverage for a greater range of travel areas.